DataDog/documentation/content/en/dashboards/guide/context-links.md

 ### Dashboard links to saved views and remapped attributes in Datadog

+The following example explains how to create a link from a RUM event in a dashboard widget to its corresponding logs.

 #### Context

 You monitor your corporate website with Datadog.
-You may use [RUM][17] to understand your users and [Logs][21] to [overwatch your API Gateways][22] with a more technical perspective.
+You may use [RUM][17] to understand your users and [Logs][21] to [oversee your API Gateways][22] from a more technical perspective.

-Your front-end engineers typically use dashboards with high-level RUM insights.
-The API Gateways team maintains a [Saved View][23] in the Log Explorer, which is a fine-tuned perspective that the front-end monitoring team relies on to monitor information that is relevant to them.
+Your frontend engineers typically use dashboards with high-level RUM insights.
+You API Gateways team maintains a [Saved View][23] in the Log Explorer, which is a fine-tuned perspective that the frontend monitoring team relies on to monitor information that is relevant to them.

 {{< img src="dashboards/guide/context_links/logs-saved-view_result.jpg" alt="Logs Saved View result" style="width:90%;" >}}

-To accelerate this troubleshooting workflow, the front-end monitoring teams would like to access the saved view with the current context of the dashboard.
+To accelerate this troubleshooting workflow, the frontend monitoring teams would like to access the saved view with the current context of the dashboard.

 #### Approach to Saved Views

-[Saved Views][23] define the default query, visualization, and configuration options in the Explorers.
-A typical saved view link is `https://app.datadoghq.com/logs?saved_view=305130`, which encodes the Log Explorer URL under-the-hood.
+[Saved Views][23] define the default query, visualization, and configuration options in the Log Explorer.
+A typical saved view link is `https://app.datadoghq.com/logs?saved_view=305130`, which encodes the Log Explorer URL under the hood.

 You can append the saved view's short link to override any parameter in the resulting Log Explorer URL.